mgershowitz/purple-rain-game-yahtzee/README.md

 Chance -  This is score as a summation of the dice values rolled

-User Story - As a user, I want to be able to play this game by myself or against the computer.
-I want o be able to play the game for 13 rounds, with each round consisting of at most three rolls where I have the ability to select and save values on the dice throughout the round.
-I want to be able to choose which caregory I want in order to increase my score.
-I want a high score to be logged that can be beat and replaced.
+User Story -
+As a user, I want to be able to play this game by myself or against the computer.
+As a user, I want o be able to play the game for 13 rounds, with each round consisting of at most three rolls As a user, I want to be able to hold dice during a round As a user, I want to be able to select which category I can allocate my points to As a user, I want to be able to log my high score.